Harold C. Agerholm: Biography

 Agerholm was born January 29, 1925, in Racine, Wisconsin and attended schools in the Racine Unified School District.
 After working for five months as a multigraph operator for the Rench Manufacturing Company (now Racine Industries, Inc), he joined the Marine Corps Reserve on July 16, 1942.

-Agerholm received his recruit training at the Marine Corps Recruit Depot San Diego, California.
-Upon completion of his training he was assigned to Headquarters and Service Battery, 4th Battalion, 10th Marines, 2nd Marine Division.
-Agerholm embarked for overseas duty on November 3, 1942, to New Zealand, where he trained with his battalion in Wellington for eleven months.
+Agerholm received his recruit training at Marine Corps Recruit Depot San Diego, California.
+Upon completion of his training, Agerholm was assigned to Headquarters and Service Battery, 4th Battalion, 10th Marines, 2nd Marine Division.
+He embarked for overseas duty on November 3, 1942, to New Zealand, where he trained with his battalion in Wellington for 11 months.

-In January 1943, Agerholm was promoted to private first class and appointed the battery store room keeper.
+In January 1943, Agerholm was promoted to private first class and appointed the battery storeroom keeper.
 He took part in the fighting on Betio Island, Tarawa Atoll, in November 1943.
 After the end of hostilities on Tarawa, Agerholm went with the 2nd Marine Division to the Hawaiian Islands, where they trained for the forthcoming invasion of Saipan.

 Agerholm landed on Saipan on June 15, 1944, nine days after the D-Day invasion in Europe.
-With the battle for the island raging for three weeks, the enemy launched a vigorous counter-attack on July 7, 1944, and a neighboring battalion was overrun.
+With the battle for the island raging for three weeks, the enemy launched a vigorous counter-attack on July 7, and a neighboring battalion was overrun.
 Agerholm volunteered to help evacuate casualties.
 For nearly three hours, he single-handedly evacuated 45 casualties while under intense rifle and mortar fire before being mortally wounded by a Japanese sniper.

 For his actions on Saipan, Agerholm was posthumously awarded the Medal of Honor.
 He also received the Purple Heart Medal (posthumously), the Presidential Unit Citation, the Asiatic-Pacific Campaign Medal with two bronze stars and the World War II Victory Medal.

-Agerholm's mother was privately presented his Medal of Honor on June 25, 1945, by the Commandant of the Ninth Naval District, honoring her request — she "didn't want any public presentation."
+Agerholm's mother was privately presented his Medal of Honor on June 25, 1945, by the Commandant of the Ninth Naval District, honoring her request that she "didn't want any public presentation."

-Initially buried in the 2nd Marine Division cemetery on Saipan, PFC Agerholm's remains were reinterred in Mound Cemetery in Racine in 1947.